 Make sure any fermentation weight is clean and appropriate for contact with food.
-If any vegetables slip away from underneath the weights, simply discard them after the fermentation process is complete.
+If any best vegetables slip away from underneath the weights, simply discard them after the fermentation process is complete.
 Anything underneath the brine should be fine.

 1. Fermentation Weights